-Dozens of ethnic groups live in this area and on any day one can easily run into 4 or 5 different exotic hats and faces.
+Mae Sot is a busy border town located on the western border of Thailand next to Myanmar with Kanchanaburi province to the South.
+Just 5km from the Burmese border, Mae Sot has become a common overnight stop for travellers continuing into Myanmar as well as a hub for NGO’s focusing on helping ethnic minorities in the area.
+Dozens of ethnic groups live in this area and on any day one can easily run into multiple types exotic hats and faces.
 The Karen, Hmong, Yao, Lahu, Buddhist and Muslim Burmese all live together in this frontier town speaking different languages, wearing different clothes, eating different foods, and dancing different dances.
-It’s a fascinating place to walk around and learn about many cultures and peoples.
+It’s a fascinating place to walk around and encounter many cultures.

 From Chiang Mai, Mae-Sot is a 5 hour’s drive via Tak.
 Chiang Mai to Tak is along Highway 1 (Asia Highway One).
 Then from Tak, it’s a wide mountain road with a few tourist attractions.
 Many of trucks use this road, so if you are driving your own car, be particularly careful.